-In this dekad the comparison of satellite rainfall estimation and climatological average shows that there was moderate to slight increase of rainfall was observed in South Ethiopia, Sidama, some part of south-west Ethiopia, western and central Oromia, few part of Afar and Amhara region.
-On the other hand, slight decrease of rainfall was observed in South and central Oromia, pocket areas of south Ethiopia and Sidama regions.
+In this dekad the comparison of satellite rainfall estimation and climatological average shows that there was moderate to slight increase of rainfall was observed in South Ethiopia, Sidama, southern and central Oromia, some part of Gambella, pocket areas of south-west Ethiopia and northern Somali region.
+On the other hand, slight decrease of rainfall was observed in south-west Ethiopia, some part of Central Ethiopia, adjoin areas of South West Ethiopia and Oromia region.